What are your career goals?

 This is especially true for job seekers.
 It's always a good time to start planning and achieving your goals.
 In doing so, you'll also prepare yourself for the common “What are your career goals?” job-interview question because you'll actually have goals established!

 A career goal is a specific statement that explains what profession you want to pursue throughout your career.
-It is critical to clearly define your career goal so you can develop an effective action plan.
+It is critical to understand how to establish career goals so you can craft an effective action plan.

-To build an effective career goal and establish an effective answer to “What are your career goals?”, start with your long-term vision.
-In other words, where do you ultimately want to end up in five, 10, or even 15 years from now?
+To develop career goals and establish an effective answer to “What are your career goals?”, start with your long-term vision.
+In other words, where do you ultimately want to end up five, 10, or even 15 years from now?
 If you're unsure of your long-term career goals, give these exercises a try.

-For example, you may realize that you want to combine your passion for cutting-edge technology with your desire to take on a senior leadership role that involves strategic planning and has a significant impact on an organization's profit and loss.
+For example, you may realize that you want to combine your passion for cutting-edge technology with your desire to be a leader in strategic planning with significant involvement in an organization's profit and loss.
 As a result, you may determine your long-term career goal to be the Chief Operating Officer for an innovative hi-tech company.

 Knowing your ultimate goal allows you to clarify your short-term goals.
-When defining your short- and long-term career goals, remember that they should be SMART:
+To learn how to develop short- and long-term career goals, remember that they should be SMART: